edward-r/ai-lab/prompt-maker-cli-tui-uat-atomic-prompts.md

 ## Goal

-Ensure `/new --reuse` behaves as intended (session reset/reuse semantics) and the UX clearly communicates what happened.
+Reduce confusion by simplifying session commands:

+- `/new` always resets session state
+- `/reuse` resets session state and loads the last generated prompt into meta instructions

 ## Context

 Likely relevant:

-- command parsing/handling for `/new`
+- command parsing/handling for `/new` and `/reuse`
 - any session state store used by the TUI

 ## Constraints

-- Preserve semantics for `/new` without `--reuse`.
+- Preserve `/new` reset semantics.

-Screenshot reference:

-- `/Users/eroberts/Downloads/TUI UAT Images/uat-S08-05-new-flag-reuse.png`

 ## Work

-1. Identify intended behavior (infer from code/tests/docs if unclear).
-2. Reproduce current confusing behavior.
-3. Fix the root cause (state reset vs carry-over mismatch).
+1. Remove the `--reuse` flag from `/new`.
+2. Add a new `/reuse` command implementing the old reuse behavior.
+3. Update UX copy so the user can tell what happened.
-4. Add/adjust tests for `/new --reuse`.
+4. Add/adjust tests.

 ## Output